nicolewhite/nicolewhite.github.io_old/_posts/2016-07-19-spymaster.md

 ```

 ```
 ##          codename   text
-## 1 "water"    "Water (chemical formula: H2O) is a transparent flu"
+## water    "water"    "Water (chemical formula: H2O) is a transparent flu"
-## 2 "plate"    "A roundel is a circular charge in heraldry.
+## plate    "plate"    "A roundel is a circular charge in heraldry.
 Rounde"
-## 3 "oil"      "An oil is any neutral, nonpolar chemical substance"
+## oil      "oil"      "An oil is any neutral, nonpolar chemical substance"
-## 4 "eat"      "Eating (also known as consuming) is the ingestion "
+## eat      "eat"      "Eating (also known as consuming) is the ingestion "
-## 5 "stream"   "A stream is a body of water with a current, confin"
+## stream   "stream"   "A stream is a body of water with a current, confin"
-## 6 "gasoline" "Gasoline /ˈɡæsəliːn/, also known as petrol /ˈpɛtrə"
+## gasoline "gasoline" "Gasoline /ˈɡæsəliːn/, also known as petrol /ˈpɛtrə"
-## 7 "engine"   "An engine or motor is a machine designed to conver"
+## engine   "engine"   "An engine or motor is a machine designed to conver"
-## 8 "spoon"    "A spoon is a utensil consisting of a small shallow"
+## spoon    "spoon"    "A spoon is a utensil consisting of a small shallow"
 ```

 I can then use the `tm` package to build a corpus of each document's text.
 I also want to include the assassin word's document text in the corpus as it will be relevant later when choosing clues.